jwinn91/Cloud_Projects/Azure_Mini_SOC.md

 For the "BEFORE" metrics, all resources were originally deployed, and exposed to the internet through ports and protocols such as RDP and SSH with Any/Any rules set in the virtual Machines so that it would not limit where the traffic would be coming from.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources such as the keyvault for my Azure tenant as well as the blob storage were also exposed.
+The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources such as the key vault for my Azure tenant as well as the blob storage were also exposed.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of any traffic that came from my workstaion.
-To effectively harden the enviorment after the collection period, I went through my enviroment and locked down the open ports and protocols on my virtual machines, as well as my SQL Server that were internet exposed.
-I aslo spent time working on other enviroment vulnerabilites in my enviroment using microsoft Defender for Cloud regulatory compliance, and NIST 800-53 R.5 framework that I intergrated in Azure to effectively mitiage the current insecure issues with my virtual machines and SQL server, as well as other areas of attention within my cloud enviroment.
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic except any traffic that came from my workstation.
+To effectively harden the environment after the collection period, I went through my environment and locked down the open ports and protocols on my virtual machines, as well as my SQL Server that were internet exposed.
+I also spent time working on other environmental vulnerabilities in my environment using Microsoft Defender for Cloud regulatory compliance, and NIST 800-53 R.5 framework that I integrated in Azure to effectively manage the current insecure issues with my virtual machines and SQL server, as well as other areas of attention within my cloud environment.

 ## Attack Maps Before Hardening / Security Controls
 [Malicious NSG Allowed In]<img width="1025" alt="image" src="https://github.com/jwinn91/Cloud_Projects/assets/103306552/e37b10d3-a946-4e79-be46-537c4ce78d24"><br>